ThunderFly-aerospace/docs/avionics/TFPITOT01/index.md

 ![TFPITOT01 schematics](TFPITOT01-schematic.png)

+The sensor could be hardware-configured by the resistor R4 to three different I2C addresses.
+In case you need to connect more TFPITOT01 sensors on the same I2C bus, the [TFI2CADT01 address translator](/avionics/TFI2CADT01/) could be used to connect a higher number of sensors.

 ### Calibration
 Follow the calibration check procedure as outlined in the documentation for your flight control firmware (PX4/Ardupilot) to achieve optimal accuracy.